Denzil Tulser

-In the 1985 Christmas special "To Hull and Back", while driving to Hull, he began to hear Del's voice.
-Del had been locked into the back of the lorry, after using it for a secret meeting with Boycie and Abdul.
+In the 1985 Christmas special "To Hull and Back", while driving to Hull, Denzil began to hear Del's voice.
+Del had been locked into the back of the lorry after using it for a secret meeting with Boycie and Abdul.
 Arriving at Hull, Denzil headed into a café to get breakfast.
 When eating, he saw a reflection of Del's Reliant Regal van driving past.
 He then saw Del when stopped at a crossroads.
 Thinking he was hallucinating, Denzil headed to the cliffs to relax.
-However he then saw Del on a fishing trawler heading out to sea.
+However, he then saw Del on a fishing trawler heading out to sea.
 Although Denzil did not actually imagine any of these things, he ran off shouting hysterically "I'm sick!".
 During a police investigation into diamond smuggling later in the episode, it was revealed Denzil had had a nervous breakdown.

-Denzil, who has five brothers, moved to Peckham from Liverpool aged 13.
-He attended Dockside Secondary Modern and managed to make his way into the gang of Del, Trigger and Boycie.
-When in detention in the science labs, Denzil had his eyebrows burnt off after Del and Trigger blew the lab up with homemade fireworks.

-In "The Jolly Boys' Outing", it was revealed that Denzil used to work as a bus driver with Sid, which meant he drove the coach to and from Margate after Harry the bus driver was overcome with fumes and incapacitated.
+In "The Jolly Boys' Outing" (1989), it was revealed that Denzil had previously worked as a bus driver with Sid, which meant he was able to drive the coach to Margate after the original driver had become incapacitated after being overcome with petrol fumes.

 Denzil made his last appearance in the first episode of the spinoff show The Green Green Grass, when he informed Boycie that the Driscoll Brothers were being paroled.
 He was also seen in the episode "I Done It My Way" in 2009, where he appeared in a flashback episode of Only Fools and Horses.

-Denzil also appeared in Rock & Chips in 2010, portrayed by Ashley Jerlach, who imitated Barber's distinctive Liverpool accent for the role.
+In 2010, the character of Denzil appeared in the prequel series Rock & Chips, where he was portrayed by Ashley Jerlach, who imitated Barber's distinctive Liverpool accent for the role.